 Students either in a bachelor's/master's program or seeking a master's degree in the Whiting School, after having earned a Whiting School or Krieger School of Arts and Sciences bachelor's degree may double-count two courses (.400-level or higher) to both programs with the permission of the master's faculty advisor.

-Information is available at http://engineering.jhu.edu/graduate-studies/academic-policies-procedures-graduate/, then select "Policy on Double-Counting Courses."
+Information is available on the Whiting School Academic Policies page, then select "Policy on Double-Counting Courses."

 15 Master of Science in Engineering Management